kesselborn/go-getopt/README.md

 options, if a `nil` example is set, the `options` map won't contain an entry if this option is not passed in by a user.
 If set to a value different to nil, the `options` map will contain the default value if the user does not pass in the option.
 Types of the values will be saved as stated here.
-If you pass in multiple values separated by comma or whitespace, pass in an array here:
-`{"foo", "bar"}` or `{1,2}`.

 The parse method
 ----------------